neilg63/string-patterns/README.md

 ### Enums
 - **WordBounds**:	Has options for *Start*, *End* and *Both* with a method to render regular expression subpatterns with the correct word boundaries

+### Dev Notes
-NB: This crate is still in its alpha stage, but has already been used in 3 API projects.
+This crate is still in its alpha stage, but has already been used in 3 API projects.
 Since version 2.14 the code base has been organised into separate files for each set of traits with related implementations.

+#### Recent Version Notes
 Version 2.17 makes the *build_regex(pattern: &str, case_insensitive: bool)* available to implementors.
 This is a wrapper *for Regex::new(re: &str)*, but has a convenient case_insensitive parameter and avoids having to explicity import the *regex* crate*.
+In version 2.19 default implementations have been added for many variant methods in PatternMatch, PatternReplace, PatternMatchMany and PatternReplaceMany.
+The last two traits depend on *PatternMatch* and *PatternReplace* respectively.
+For *PatternMatch* only the base method *pattern_match_result* needs to be implemented and for *PatternReplace* only *pattern_replace_result* and *pattern_replace* need custom implementations, the latter only because the fallback value may have different trait and lifetimes constraints for arrays and vectors.
 Some updates only reflect minor corrections to these notes and comments in other files.